FAQs

 We've worked on a variety of projects, here are a few examples:

 A lifestyle change company wanted to see more sustainable behavioural change outcomes in their clients, and were keen to enhance their staff's 'coaching' skills.
-Behaviour Change partners began by crafting a training programme with and for them, have analysed (coded) the groups' baseline skills and Fiona continues to train and mentor the team.
+Behaviour Change partners began by crafting a training programme with and for them, and analysed (coded) the groups' skills.

 Behaviour Change Partners developed and delivered a half day training which focused on the importance of robust evaluation for staff within conservation organisations in the UK.
 This was delivered online (in real time).
 Enhancing evaluation is important to enable outcomes and the impact of interventions to be measured and disseminated.
 The training incorporated interactive elements and was co-developed based on the needs of the organisation.